Planning techniques in a volatile market

 Example of the inflows/outflows of a GRAT

-Installment Sale to a Defective Grantor Trust (IDGT): An installment sale to an IDGT functions like an intra-family interest-only loan except (i) the borrower is a trust, structured as a grantor trust for income tax purposes and the lender is the donor of the trust, and (ii) the sale is usually of non-cash assets.
+- Installment Sale to a Defective Grantor Trust (IDGT): An installment sale to an IDGT functions like an intra-family interest-only loan except (i) the borrower is a trust, structured as a grantor trust for income tax purposes, and the lender is the donor of the trust, and (ii) the sale is usually of non-cash assets.
 Any asset appreciation over the applicable interest rate will accrue to the trust rather than the donor.
 This transaction is more complex than an intra-family loan in that the lender needs to create a trust and fund it with seed capital to ensure that the trust is a creditworthy borrower.
-However, the estate planning benefits of this transaction can be greater than those of an intra-family loan since the assets in the trust grow on an income-tax-free basis as the tax liability is the responsibility of the grantor (similar to a GRAT during the GRAT term).
+However, the estate planning benefits of this transaction can be greater than those of an intra-family loan since the assets in the trust grow income-tax-free (similar to a GRAT during the GRAT term), and the note can be structured to require payments of interest only during the term of the note, with a balloon payment of principal at the note’s maturity.
+This leaves more value in the trust for a longer time, which could lead to more potential for growth.
 During times where both the asset values and interest rates are low, IDGTs may help successfully transfer significant appreciation to trust beneficiaries.

 For further discussion, see our publication: WealthFocus: Estate planning in a low interest rate environment.

-For example, assume Jane set up a two-year zeroed-out GRAT at the beginning of this year, and funded it with ABC stock with a fair market value of $1 million at the time of transfer.
-Assume a couple months later, the market value of ABC stock drops to $800,000, and also assume that a year later the stock goes back up to the original $1 million.
-If Jane did nothing, the result would be that she would receive the full $1 million back during the term of the trust, and her heirs would receive nothing as there was no appreciation beyond the initial transfer.
+For example, assume Jane set up a 2-year zeroed-out GRAT at the beginning of this year, and funded it with ABC stock with a fair market value of $1,000,000 at the time of transfer.
+Assume a couple months later, the market value of ABC stock drops to $800,000, and also assume that a year later the stock goes back up to the original $1,000,000.
+If Jane did nothing, the result would be that she would receive the full $1,000,000 back during the term of the trust, and her heirs would receive nothing as there was no appreciation beyond the initial transfer.
 However, if Jane had used her swap powers when the value of the stock dropped to $800,000, she could have transferred cash from her personal account to the GRAT in exchange for ABC stock and then transferred the ABC stock to GRAT #2.
-When ABC went back up to $1,000,000, Jane would get back her $800,000 (plus interest) and her heirs would receive the remainder of slightly less than $200,000 without a gift tax.
+When ABC went back up to $1,000,000, Jane would get back her $800,000 (plus interest) and her heirs would receive the remainder of slightly less than $200,000—and Jane would not have paid any gift tax.

 When substituting assets, you should work closely with your estate planning attorney and tax advisor to ensure that the transaction is clearly documented and the necessary paperwork is prepared.
 Among other things, it may make sense in certain circumstances to file a gift tax return, and if assets that are being swapped in or out are not publicly traded, you may need an appraisal to evidence their fair market value.